Cowa/Imgur-Scala/README.md

   }
 }

-// Or with pattern matching (less safe) album.images match {
+// Or with pattern matching
+album.images match {
   case Some(images) => images foreach {
     _.link match {